suncoast-devs/handbook/lessons/js-dom/events.md

 </div>
 ```

-Let's setup an event listener to wait for the input to change.
+Let's set up an event listener to wait for the input to change.
 We will supply a
 callback function that will get the current contents of the input box and change
 the `<p>` tag to the contents of the input.